NGroens/MySql-Data-Exporter/README.md

     25, // email server port
-    "username", // username from the email account "password", // password from the email account "MySqlDataExporter@mrcodingmen.de", // email which is shown in the e-mail "MySql-Data-Exporter",// sender name which is shown in the e-mail "Email-Layout with @content; patter", // e-mail layout.
+    "username", // username from the email account "password", // password from the email account "MySqlDataExporter@mycoding.systems", // email which is shown in the e-mail "MySql-Data-Exporter",// sender name which is shown in the e-mail "Email-Layout with @content; patter", // e-mail layout.
 Available patters: @content; for the content true, // SMTP-Auth[true,false]